vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/unit-testing.md

    2 passing (199ms)
 ```
 ## Time Travel
-Sometimes is big challenge to test your contract.
-Sometimes you need to check what will happen after **100** block or **10 minutes** and it is tricky to do that.
-For example if you want to check expiration of Crowdfund campaign or burn some tokens .
-Time travel is not available in Ethereum Mainnet and all Testnet networks, you should use **ganache** to test it.
+Sometimes testing your contract can be a big challenge.
+Sometimes you need to check what will happen after **100** blocks or **10 minutes** and it is tricky to do that.
+For example, if you want to check the expiration of a crowdfunding campaign, or burn some tokens.
+Time travel is not available in Ethereum Mainnet and all Testnet networks; you should use **Ganache** to test it.

 The functions that can help us are `evm_increaseTime` and `evm_mine`.
 These functions can be triggered with a normal transaction.

-With **evm_increaseTime** you are increasing the time but do not force the mining process.
+With **evm_increaseTime** you are increasing the time, but in older versions of Ganache this might not take effect immediately.

 ```js
 web3.currentProvider.send({